 Steel is a high-quality, resistant metal with a range of beneficial properties, designed to give your metal roof a long life with little maintenance.
-All Cladco Profiles Roofing options are manufactured using high-quality, galvanised steel to protect them from the weather.
+All Cladco Metal Roofing Sheets are manufactured using high-quality, galvanised steel to protect them from the weather.

 Aluminum is one of the most popular types of metal roofs.
 Aluminum is the most abundant naturally occurring mineral, which is malleable and easy to work with.

 Copper is a soft and malleable metal with high thermal and electrical conductivity properties.
 Copper roofing benefits from the metal's natural elements for a lightweight and attractive roof, great for residential and commercial buildings.

 Tin is a rarely-used roofing sheet material and is often used when describing other metal roofs.
 However, in roofing, the term tin is often used when referring to steel roofing.

 Zinc is a high-quality naturally-sourced metal element that can be formed into shingles, panels, sheets or cladding for various building and zinc roofing systems.